kuprel/min-dalle/README.md

 )
 ```

 The required models will be downloaded to `models_root` if they are not already there.
-If you have an Ampere architecture GPU you can set the `dtype=torch.bfloat16` and save GPU memory.
-There is still an issue with `torch.float16` that needs to be sorted out.
+Set the `dtype` to `torch.float16` to save GPU memory.
+If you have an Ampere architecture GPU you can use `torch.bfloat16`.
 Once everything has finished initializing, call `generate_image` with some text as many times as you want.
 Use a positive `seed` for reproducible results.
 Higher values for `log2_supercondition_factor` result in better agreement with the text but a narrower variety of generated images.
 Every image token is sampled from the top-$k$ most probable tokens.

 ```python
 image = model.generate_image(